seandlg/repetition-works/index.md

 Figure 1: How certain beliefs about one's self come into existence.
 </figure>

 Once verbalized, the belief immediately starts to influence the actions of the individual.
-If its effects on the outside world are aligned with itself, the belief gets strengthened.
-If it survives this process enough times, it becomes deeply ingrained within the individual's psyche.
-In psychology, these are called core beliefs.
-Some *core beliefs*, especially subjective ones, are considered to be [self-fulfilling prophecies](https://en.wikipedia.org/wiki/Self-fulfilling_prophecy).
+If its effects on the outside world confirm it, it gets stronger.
+If it gets tested and survives enough times, it becomes deeply ingrained in the individual's psyche.
+In psychology, these are called *core beliefs*.
+Some core beliefs, especially subjective ones, are considered to be [self-fulfilling prophecies](https://en.wikipedia.org/wiki/Self-fulfilling_prophecy).
 Mathematically speaking, such beliefs are [positive feedback loops](https://en.wikipedia.org/wiki/Positive_feedback):

 <figure>
 <img style="width:60%;" src="/public/img/ideal_feedback_model.svg" />